-Through various student development programmes, SOTA nurtures leaders who will contribute positively and meaningfully t their community with their creativity and talents.
-These programmes and activities develop students' social-emotional skills and leadership qualities, and encourage them to contribute meaningfully to local and global communities.
+Through various student development programmes, SOTA nurtures leaders who will contribute positively and meaningfully to their community with their creativity and talents.
+These programmes develop students' social-emotional skills and leadership qualities, and encourage them to contribute meaningfully to local and global communities.

 Character and Citizenship Education